 Welcome to Pitt’s Economics PhD Web page!
 Our mission is to prepare students to be professional economists in academia, business, or government.
 The PhD program has three goals: to advance economic knowledge through an intensive and balanced research program, to develop the skills needed to conduct independent research on current economic problems, and to provide training needed for effective teaching of economics.

 We take pride in our traditional strength in experimental economics and the opportunities our students have to use the Pittsburgh Experimental Economics Lab (PEEL) to run their experiments.
-Students specializing in experimental economics usually combine it with a major in microeconomic theory, applied economics, or econometrics.
-Other popular major combinations include macro and applied micro, macro and international/development/comparative economics, applied micro and econometrics, and applied micro and international/development/comparative economics.

 We also train our students to be effective teachers.
 We offer an in-house course, Teaching Economics, to all students during the fall of the second year.
 Students gain experience through recitations as teaching assistants or by serving as primary instructors for a course during the summer.